Find the Words

 • Engage a broad movement of champions and change agents in communities.

-• Invest in research and evaluation to better understand what works, why, and for whom.
+• Invest in research and evaluation to better understand what works, why and for whom.

 How to Use the Bridging Framework

-This messaging framework helps you create talking points to bridge to the collective message framework from your more topic-specific messaging.
+This messaging framework helps you create talking points to bridge to the collective message framework from more topic-specific messaging.
 It also helps you build out talking points from this collective message framework to focus on your particular topic in more depth.
 Explore some examples of this below.

 Bridge with arrow above pointing right